-Follow-up care after cancer treatment ends is very important because it helps to identify changes in your health.
+Follow-up care after cancer treatment ends is very important.
+These visits help your doctors make sure the cancer does not return.
+They also help to identify and address possible changes in your health that may be due to your cancer history.
 Your follow-up care depends on the type of cancer and the type of treatment you had, as well as your overall health.

 Planning Care, Keeping Records